the-cyber-boardroom/cbr-investment/docs/partners/monetising-trust-and-knowledge__for-news-providers.md

     └── documentation/   # Support evidence
 ```

-## Conclusion: A New Framework for AI-Optimised Journalism
+## Conclusion: A New Framework for GenAI-Optimised Journalism

-The Cyber Boardroom’s framework provides a structured approach for news and content providers to navigate the shift toward AI-driven information ecosystems.
+The Cyber Boardroom’s framework provides a structured approach for news and content providers to navigate the shift toward GenAI-driven information ecosystems.
 While the case studies of The Guardian and The Hacker News illustrate how leading organisations are adapting to this reality, the strategies outlined apply broadly to any publisher producing cybersecurity, business intelligence, or technical content.

 For investigative and cybersecurity-focused publishers, the opportunity lies in:
 - **Scaling verification services** into structured, API-accessible trust networks
-- **Transforming raw content into knowledge graphs** that enhance AI and enterprise integration
+- **Transforming raw content into knowledge graphs** that enhance GenAI and enterprise integration
-- **Implementing flexible access models** that align content monetisation with AI-driven demand
+- **Implementing flexible access models** that align content monetisation with GenAI-driven demand
 - **Leveraging structured compliance documentation** as a value-added service

 Rather than replacing traditional journalism, these approaches enhance content credibility, discoverability, and long-term monetisation strategies.

-As AI-driven platforms become primary sources of information discovery and decision-making, publishers that structure their content for intelligent consumption will define the future of trusted journalism.
-This shift is already underway, and organisations that take proactive steps today will be best positioned to lead in the AI-driven media landscape.
+As GenAI-driven platforms become primary sources of information discovery and decision-making, publishers that structure their content for intelligent consumption will define the future of trusted journalism.
+This shift is already underway, and organisations that take proactive steps today will be best positioned to lead in the GenAI-driven media landscape.